hmmclean/Module_11_Homework/README.md

 Module 11 - Data Collection

 # Overview
-Used web scraping to extract elements from HTML and then analyzed those elements for additional insights.
+Web scraping was used to extract elements from HTML and then analyze those elements for additional insights.

 # Navigation
 * Starter Code Folder